 Confused Flour Beetle

-This pest with the curious name has the following flea-like characteristics: it's dark, shiny, oval and measures about 1/7 inch long.
-This insect's name originates from the fact that it's often confused with the red flour beetle and because you'll likely find it in your kitchen contaminating your grain-based goods, such as flour and cereals.
+This pest with the curious name has a few flea-like characteristics: It's dark, shiny, oval, and measures about 1/7 inch long.
+This insect's name originates from the fact that it's often confused with the red flour beetle and because you'll likely find it in your kitchen contaminating your grain-based goods, such as flour, meal, crackers, and cereals.
 Confused flour beetles lay eggs in these products.
 Eventually the eggs hatch, further contaminating your food.
-If you find confused flour beetles, throw away all infected food items, thoroughly vacuum your pantry and kitchen, and store all new foods in airtight containers.